Editor’s note: This post was originally written in 2012, but was updated in October 2015 to reflect new data.

-Millions of Americans have enrolled in ACA-compliant health plans in 2014, and the majority of those who purchased their coverage through the exchange are happy with both the price and the coverage.
+Millions of Americans have enrolled in ACA-compliant health plans over the last two years, and the majority of those who purchased their coverage through the exchange are happy with both the price and the coverage.
 But clearly, not everyone is happy with the reforms – or the individual mandate that requires Americans to purchase health coverage.

 Must you pay?